About Dr. Caso

 Dr. Taymy Josefa Caso, PhD

 Their research focuses on minority health disparities, intersectionality, identity-based marginalization within LGBTQ+ BIPOC communities, gender and sexual fluidity, and social determinants of health.
-They hold several leadership roles including Chair for the American Psychological Association’s Committee on Sexual Orientation and Gender Diversity (APA CSOGD) and as Advocacy Chair for the APA’s Divison 17’s Section for the Advocacy of Sexual Orientation and Gender Diversity (SASOGD).
-They are also serving as Association of Academic Staff, University of Alberta (AASUA) Councillor representing the faculty of education.
+They hold several leadership roles including Chair for the American Psychological Association’s Committee on Sexual Orientation and Gender Diversity (APA CSOGD) and Chair for the APA’s Division 17’s Section for the Advocacy of Sexual Orientation and Gender Diversity (SASOGD).
+They are also serving as the Vice-Director, Justice Equity, Diversity, Inclusion and Access of the Institute of Smart Augmentative and Restorative Technologies and Health Innovations (iSMART) and Councillor for the Faculty of Education of the Association of Academic Staff, University of Alberta.

 Their advocacy work utilizes decolonizing pedagogy to deconstruct institutional and systemic barriers to equity and develop community-based interventions for underserved communities.
 They have been the recipient of several grants and awards, including: the Steven J. Schochet Endowment Course Development and Enhancement, Postdoctoral Award in Diversity, Equity and Inclusion, Samuel Eshborn Award, Outstanding Research Contribution Award, Research and Scholarship Showcase Award, César Chávez/Clara Hale Community Outreach Award, Ronald McNair/Arturo Alfonso Schomburg Academic Excellence Award, and the Arthur B. Zankel Urban Fellowship.
 These awards recognize scholarship, service, advocacy, and activism that support and empower marginalized and underrepresented communities.